e-clearing-net/OCHP/OCHP.md

  Value       |  Description
 :------------|:-------------
  rfid        |  All kinds of RFID-Cards.
-Field tokenInstance holds the hexadecimal representation of the card's UID, Byte order: big endian, no zero-filling. remote      |  All means of remote authentication through the backend.
+Field token Instance holds the hexadecimal representation of the card's UID, Byte order: big endian, no zero-filling. remote      |  All means of remote authentication through the backend.
 Field tokenInstance holds a reference to the remote authorization or session.
 In case of a OCHPdirect authorization the _directId_.
  15118       |  All authentication means defined by ISO/IEC 15118 except RFID-cards.
  other       |  To accommodate the other energy sources incorporated into the protocol.